 These offer a change of pace from Italian meatballs, if you’re in the mood for a Scandinavian supper.

 I promise this copycat Ikea Swedish meatballs recipe is really easy.
 Learning how to make Swedish meatballs is a breeze.
-And while Ikea is yet to reopen its restaurants after lockdown, you can rustle this up easily at home.
-It’s certainly easier than assembling an Ikea bookcase!
+Now you can get you Ikea meatball fix easily at home.
+It’s certainly easier than assembling an Ikea bookcase or making the trek to Ikea stores!

-Let me know if you give this recipe for Ikea meatballs a try.
+Let me know if you give this recipe for the homemade version of Ikea’s Swedish meatballs a try.
 I was really excited with how these gluten free Swedish meatballs turned out.
-Thanks for following along….now you know how to make Swedish meatballs…but can you put together that shelf?!?